 When you are ready to bake the tea loaves, line 2 x 1lb loaf tins with baking parchment or cake tin liners.
 If the cake liners are a little on the large side, fold them along the centre to fit the tin.

-Step 4: You will notice just how much tea has been soaked into the fruit and how juicy and plump they look.
-There will still be plenty of tea liquid left do not throw any of the liquid away.
+Step 4: You will notice just how much liquid has been soaked into the fruit and how juicy and plump they look.
+There will still be plenty of liquid left do not throw any of the liquid away.

 Preheat the oven to 160deg c (fan assisted oven)